candy-lang/candy/compiler/vm/src/heap/object_representation.md

 ### Int

-Uses Rust's `BigInt` representation after the header word.
+Uses Rust's `BigInt` representation after the header word and reference count.
 Values that fit into an inline word _must_ be stored inline.

 ### List